 - 1. Protective garments of at least 0.5-mm lead equivalent MUST be worn when in the room during fluoroscopy with stationary or mobile units.
 Thyroid shields and leaded goggles shall be used as appropriate. - 2.
 Stand behind protective barriers and close doors when making x-ray exposures. - 3.
 No unnecessary personnel in rooms where x-rays or fluoroscopy is being utilized. - 4.
-When performing portable examinations, students should stand behind the portable radiographic unit or as far away from the primary beam as possible (minimum 6 feet) and SHALL wear a protective garment of at least 0.5 mm lead equivalent if making the exposure.
-Ancillary staff will be asked to leave the room or stand as far away from the primary beam as possible.
-Parents and family members will be asked to leave the room.
-In double occupancy rooms when the primary beam is pointed in the direction of the other patient that patient must be shielded with an apron or mobile lead barrier.
-In the neonatal unit portable lead barriers shall be placed between patients in close proximity of the infant being imaged. - 5.
-Aprons, gloves, thyroid and gonadal shields will be checked within 24 months by technologists and are recorded in the Inspection Data Documentation binder. - 6.
-Shielding patients scheduled for non-abdominal radiographs may be done at the request of patients or guardian providing it does not interfere with the diagnostic procedure. - 7.
-Gonadal shielding will be used whenever the primary beam is within 5 cm or 2 inches from the gonads unless the gonadal shield will compromise the radiographic procedure. - 8.
-Portable C-arm unit is to be operated by a Staff Radiographer when used by non-radiology medical staff.
+When performing portable examinations, students should stand behind the portable radiographic unit or as far away from the primary beam as possible (minimum 6 feet).
+Ancillary staff/Visitors will be asked to leave the room or stand as far away from the primary beam as possible. - 5.
+Aprons, gloves, thyroid and gonadal shields will be checked within 24 months by technologists and are recorded in the Inspection Data Documentation binder.

+- 6. Shielding patients scheduled for non-abdominal radiographs may be done at the request of patients or guardian providing it does not interfere with the diagnostic procedure. - 7.
+Portable C-arm unit is to be operated by a Staff Radiographer when used by nonradiology medical staff.
 A Physician must be physically present in the room during c-arm exposures. - In the event a student has a personal diabetic device they are required to inform faculty to ensure the proper radiation protection is provided.
 Students will be required to review and comply with the Specialty Lead Usage Agreement.
 (See Appendix B)